-sub-goals on sustainability issues such as climate change, world hunger, water scarcity, healthcare access and social inequality.
-By quantifying each company's contribution to the SDGs, the platform assigns a Sustainable Development Investment rating, which enables us to identify for more than 8,000 listed fixed interest securities.

-companies exposed or well-placed to particular SDGs.
-It includes data companies and 26,000 corporate
+Behind the platform sits a unique taxonomy that specifically maps investments to the SDGs and their sub-goals on sustainability issues We use the data to supplement such as climate change, world our ESG analysis as a research hunger, water scarcity, healthcare input into our investment stewardship process and to access and social inequality.
+By quantifying each company's report how much our portfolio is contributing to the sustainable contribution to the SDGs, the platform assigns a Sustainable development goals.
+Development Investment rating, As at 30 June 2022, our aggregate which enables us to identify equities and fixed interest portfolio companies exposed or well-placed contributed \$15.3 billion to the SDGs. to particular SDGs.
+It includes data The contribution to each SDG is for more than 8,000 listed shown in the graph below to the left. companies and 26,000 corporate fixed interest securities.
+Stewardship update